denull/minusql/README.md

 `insert` accepts two parameters: rows to insert (or a single row) and options.

 Supported options:
+- `transform`: describes transformations to be applied to fields before insert:
+  - `false`: do not apply any transformations
+  - function: apply specified function to each field with `(value, key, updates)` as arguments
+  - object: each key describes how corresponding field should be transformed (`false` and functions treates as above, strings are used to cast values to specified type)
+  - otherwise, fields with simple values are wrapped in `{$: value}`, and object/arrays are left as is
 - `fields`: an array of columns; if omitted, the first element's keys will be used
 - `unique` (PostgreSQL only): for upserts, you need to specify a list of unique fields
 - `conflict`: for upserts, describes the conflict resolution strategy (see below)